What Are Interpersonal Skills? And How to Strengthen Them

 We use interpersonal skills in many areas of our daily life, including in our careers.
-Learn top interpersonal skills to cultivate and how to build these skills.
+Learn top interpersonal skills to cultivate and how to build them.

-Humans are social creatures who participate in our respective work, school and play communities.
+Humans are social creatures, each participating in our respective work, school, and play communities.
 We do not live in isolation, so interpersonal skills are critical to help us function and succeed in our personal and professional lives.

-In 1936, Dale Carnegie published How to Win Friends and Influence People—is now one of the best-selling books of all time.
-He offered seemingly simple advice like: Be a good listener; don’t criticize, condemn, or complain; and try to see things from someone else’s perspective.
+In 1936, Dale Carnegie published How to Win Friends and Influence People—now one of the best-selling books of all time.
+He offered seemingly simple advice like: Be a good listener.
+Don’t criticise, condemn, or complain.
+Try to see things from someone else’s perspective.
 Having sold over 30 million copies in 36 languages, Carnegie's book (and legacy) reminds us that a desire to improve one’s interpersonal skills resonates with people.

 Further, these kinds of skills continue to gain importance in the workplace.
-The amount of time devoted to social and emotional skills (such as leadership and managing others) will rise significantly by 2030, according to McKinsey [1].
+The amount of time devoted to social and emotional skills (such as leadership and managing others) will rise by 22 per cent by 2030 in Europe and the United Kingdom, according to McKinsey [1].

 We use interpersonal skills when interacting and communicating with others to help start, build, and sustain relationships.
-Sometimes called transferable skills, these are innate and learned skills used in social situations pertinent to your career, education, and personal life.
+Transferable skills are innate and learnt skills used in social situations pertinent to your career, education, and personal life.
 These skills include working creatively with others, communicating clearly, collaborating, adapting to change, flexibility, interacting effectively with diverse teams, guiding and leading others, and being responsible.

-As an example, a marketing manager leads a brainstorming session and intentionally solicits participation from interns and newer members of the team so their ideas and opinions get a chance to shine.
-This demonstrates a few interpersonal skills in action: teamwork, leadership, motivation, and empathy.
+For example, a marketing manager leads a brainstorming session and intentionally solicits participation from interns and newer team members, allowing their ideas and opinions a chance to shine.
+This example demonstrates a few interpersonal skills in action, including teamwork, leadership, motivation, and empathy.

-Such skills enable us to interact with others effectively, whether in the workplace, school, or on a daily basis.
-These are some of the most common interpersonal skills:
+Such skills enable us to interact with others effectively, whether in the workplace, school, or everyday life.
+Some common interpersonal skills include:

 Communication